 It has several advantages:

 To do this we introduce a dynamic lower limit on the state of charge.
 Discharging is allowed only if the state of charge exceeds the limit.
 The limit is adjusted every day.
 On days with little or no surplus PV power the limit will be raised.
 And on 'good' days the limit is lowered again.
+When the battery SOC is below the SOC limit for more than 24 hours, it will be slow charged until the lower limit has been reached again.

 The limit indicates how much surplus PV power we expect during the day; a low limit means we expect a lot of PV power available to charge the battery.
 Ensuring that the system will not discharge more energy at night than it is expected to charge the next day.